Analysis: Elon Musk wants a greener bitcoin. Has he got a plan or a pipedream?

 Projects globally are looking for ways to shift bitcoin mining towards cleaner energy, or at least to reduce its carbon footprint, from repurposing heat generated by mining using flare gas - a by-product from oil extraction - for crypto mining.

-Payments company Square Inc (SQ.N), run by Twitter CEO Jack Dorsey, last year said it would give $10 million to support firms boosting the use and efficiency of renewables in the bitcoin sector.
+Payments company Square Inc, run by Twitter CEO Jack Dorsey, last year said it would give $10 million here to support firms boosting the use and efficiency of renewables in the bitcoin sector.

 In theory, blockchain experts have said, it would be possible to track which bitcoins have been produced sustainably, also giving Tesla an option to only accept greener bitcoins.